 - 4.2.1 The Contract 1 Contractor (CSHK) and the Contract 2 Contractor (GCL) are registered as chemical waste producers for Stage 1 of the Project.
 C&D material sorting was carried out on site.
-Sufficient numbers of receptacles were available for general refuse collection. - 4.2.2 As advised by the Contract 1 Contractor (CSHK), 43m3 of inert C&D material was disposed as public fill to Tuen Mun 38(of which 17m3 was broken concrete), while 150m3 of general refuse were disposed at NENT landfill.
-21,554kg of metal, 149kg of paper/cardboard packaging and 15kg of plastic were collected by recycling contractor in the reporting month.
-7,663m3 and 7,525m3 of inert C&D materials were reused on site and reused in NENT for backfilling purpose respectively in the reporting period. - 4.2.3 As advised by the Contract 2 Contractor (GCL), 318.9m3 of inert C&D material were disposed to Tuen Mun 38 and no general refuse was disposed to NENT landfill in the reporting period. - 4.2.4 The Contract 1 Contractor (CSHK) and the Contract 2 Contractor (GCL) are advised to maintain on site waste sorting and recording system and maximize reuse / recycle of C&D wastes.
+Sufficient numbers of receptacles were available for general refuse collection. - 4.2.2 As advised by the Contract 1 Contractor (CSHK), 9m3 of inert C&D material was disposed as public fill to Tuen Mun 38(of which 3m3 was broken concrete), while 273m3 of general refuse were disposed at NENT landfill.
+163kg of paper/cardboard packaging was collected by recycling contractor in the reporting month.
+6,337m3 and 6,897m3 of inert C&D materials were reused on site and reused in NENT for backfilling purpose respectively.
+1,000kg of chemical waste was collected by licensed contractor in the reporting period. - 4.2.3 As advised by the Contract 2 Contractor (GCL), 255m3 of inert C&D material were disposed to Tuen Mun 38 and 165m3 general refuse was disposed to NENT landfill in the reporting period. - 4.2.4 The Contract 1 Contractor (CSHK) and the Contract 2 Contractor (GCL) are advised to maintain on site waste sorting and recording system and maximize reuse / recycle of C&D wastes.